(a program to identify evolutionarily conserved phosphorylation sites)

 Zhao, B., Pisitkun, T., Hoffert, J. D., Knepper, M. A. and Saeed, F. (2012), CPhos: A program to calculate and visualize evolutionarily conserved functional phosphorylation sites.
 Proteomics, 12: 3299–3303.
 Abstract and link to full text

-Please read the Frequently Asked Questions(FAQ) before seeking help from our staff.
-Contact us if you still have questions or want to report bugs.
+Please read the Frequently Asked Questions(FAQ) to solve common problems.
+Contact us if you have questions not answerable by the FAQ page or want to report bugs.

 - Select the species for phosphopeptides to be analyzed.